Paddy field: Madagascar

-Among the many varieties, rice of Madagascar includes: "Vary lava"- a translucent long and large grain rice; it is a luxury rice.
-"Vary Makalioka"- a translucent long and thin grain rice.
-"Vary Rojofotsy"- a half-long grain rice.
-"Vary mena" or red rice; exclusive to Madagascar.
+Among the many varieties, rice of Madagascar includes: Vary lava - a translucent long and large grain rice, considered a luxury rice; Vary Makalioka - a translucent long and thin grain rice; Vary Rojofotsy - a half-long grain rice; and Vary mena, or red rice, exclusive to Madagascar.

 Malaysia

-Paddy fields can be found in most states on the Malaysian Peninsula, with most of the fields being located in the northern states such as Kedah, Perlis, Perak, and Penang.
-Paddy fields can also be found on Malaysia's east coast region, in Kelantan and Terengganu.
-The central state of Selangor also has its fair share of paddy fields, especially in the districts of Kuala Selangor and Sabak Bernam.
+Paddy fields can be found in most states on the Malay Peninsula, with most of the fields being located in the northern states such as Kedah, Perlis, Perak, and Penang.
+Paddy fields can be found on the east coast region including states of Kelantan and Terengganu, their growth relies on seasonal rainfall from the northeast monsoon winds of the South China Sea.
+The state of Selangor on further south has its fair share of paddy fields, especially in the districts of Kuala Selangor and Sabak Bernam.